Welcome to today's edition of the Rush 24-7 podcast.

 He's a pool supply magnet.

-Become independently wealthy selling pool supplies.
+Become independently wealthy, selling pool supplies.

 He lives in North Dakota.

-He is a very, very powerful Republican when it comes to the convention, and it is Curly Haughlin who's been running around the entire primary season trying to tell people look, you think that you're choosing the nominee when you vote in these primaries.
+And it is Curly Hogland who's been running around the entire primary season, trying to tell people: look, you think that you're choosing the nominee when you vote in these primaries.

 You think you're choosing a nominee when you go to these state conventions, but you're not.